Field Notes

 Call donation centers first

-Beverly Bootstraps, LifeBridge, Goodwill, and others all refuse certain items (upholstered furniture, mattresses, broken electronics).
+Beverly Bootstraps, LifeBridge, Goodwill all refuse certain items.
 Call before you load the truck.

 If you haven't used it in 12 months, you don't need it

-The exceptions are seasonal items and sentimental items.
+Exceptions are seasonal and sentimental items.
 Everything else is just storing the memory of when you thought you'd use it.

 Mattresses can't go in the trash